OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/expense-report/README.md

 #### 2) Update Images

-If you’re creating an image for the thumbnail, use a square aspect ratio.
-Save the image as a transparent PNG at 2x size to ensure good resolution across endpoints.
+For thumbnail images, use a square aspect ratio.
+Save the image as a transparent PNG at 2x size to ensure high resolution across endpoints.
-<b>Note:</b> You can add a radius to the image in the Designer which will create slightly rounded edges.
+<b>Note:</b> You can add a radius to the image in the Designer to create slightly rounded edges.

 * Update the image URL to link to your desired image.
 * Update the image URL to link to the approving expense administrator.